-The first time I tried to watch Jin-Ro I didn't even make it till the end credits.
+The first time I tried to watch Jin Roh I didn't even make it till the end credits.
 Years later I gave the film a second chance and through subsequent viewings my appreciation for this film grew bigger.
 Nowadays (I watched it maybe five or six times) it's one of my all-time favorite films and I feel like there is still room for further growth.
 A superb example of adult animation and a film that deserves all the praise it can get.

 Fuse is a young recruit working for the SE, a special militant group who is used to battle terrorists.
 One day he finds himself eye to eye with a young female bomber and fails to shoot.
 Fuse is sent back to training school, where his talents are re-evaluated by his superiors.
-During that time he meets up with the bomber's sister and start a (platonic) relationship with her, making him doubt his current role in the organization.
+During that time he meets up with the bomber's sister and start a (Platonic) relationship with her, making him doubt his current role in the organization.
 Without realizing it though, the two of them become a prime target for people trying to overthrow the SE division.

 Okiura's style doesn't impress with visual grandeur, instead it's the incredible attention to detail that underlines the man's talent.
 Characters can be a little static at times, but their movements are extremely precise and controlled.
 The color scheme is quite desaturated, which helps to set the somewhat depressing atmosphere that runs through the film.
 No big camera swoops or crazy special effects, but the animation still manages to impress.
 And if that doesn't do it for you, you can still ogle the magnificent suit designs.

 Mixed with the story film is the original tale of Red Riding Hood, lending the film some extra depth.
 From the original story flow quite a few poignant wolf analogies that define the philosophical elements within the film.
-Again, people expecting some cool action scenes might not be bothered, but the bottom line of Jin-Ro is definitely an interesting one and very well explained throughout the film.
+Again, people expecting some cool action scenes might not be bothered, but the bottom line of Jin Roh is definitely an interesting one and very well explained throughout the film.